FasterSpeeding/Yuyo/docs/usage/chunk_tracker.md

 # Chunk Tracker

-The chunk tracker dispatches custom chunk request tracking events.
+The chunk tracker in [yuyo.chunk_tracker][] dispatches custom chunk request tracking events.
 This can be a useful way to work out when the cache will be reliable for a guild or globally (when combined with checking the intent and cache config).

 ```py
 --8<-- "./docs_src/chunk_tracker.py:19:19"